• Skip to primary navigation

 Email

-Hambone bean soup is the perfect hearty, delicious meal for cold winter days.
+Old-fashioned ham and bean soup is a hearty, delicious meal for cold winter days.
 Filled with tasty ham, beans, carrots, and celery, this will quickly become one of your favorite dishes during the winter and any time of year.
+This ham and bean soup with canned beans is also a terrific recipe for leftover ham.

-Growing up, one of my favorite dishes that she made during the cold winter months here in Canada was ham and bean soup.
+Growing up, one of my favorite dishes that my grandmother made during the cold winter months here in Canada was hambone bean soup.

 Of course, the delicious ingredients and steaming hot liquid warmed up my belly, but there was something about having it served to me by that wonderful woman that warmed up my heart, as well.